A Trending Market A trending market is one in which markets usually move in one…

 WHICH FOREX MARKET IS OPEN/CLOSED NOW?
 Before we look at the trending markets to trade, we need to look at what a 24-hour day in the Forex market feels like.

 The foreign exchange market can be broken down into four main trading sessions: the Sydney session, the Asian session, the UK session, and the New York session.
-Here are the Open and Close Time tables for each session:
+Here are the Open and Close Time tables for each session of Forex Market Hours:

 Now, you’re just staring at the Sydney open and wondering why it’s going to take two hours.
 You’d imagine Sydney’s open will only push an hour as the U.S. changes for standard time, but note that when the U.S. moves an hour back, Sydney simply goes ahead by one hour (the seasons are reversed in Australia).
 You will still consider this should you ever intend to trade during that time.